dukelec/cdbus_gui/Readme.md

 ### Index Page
  - "Serial": The first field accepts a port name or matching string (e.g., `ACM0`, `Bridge`, `2E3C:5740`), with wildcard support.
-   The second field is the baud rate.
+   The second field is the baud rate, supporting arbitrary values.
  - "Available": Lists all serial ports on the computer.
  - "Devices": Quickly open the debug page for each device (list expands automatically).
  - "Logs": Aggregates logs from all devices.